carrolldanny/playlistcurator_v2/README.md

 www.jamendo.com

 Playlist Curator lets the user select the genre of music they wish to based their playlist on.
 A selection of songs are returned for the user to peruse.
 These can be previewed and if the user likes the song, they can add it to the list.
 If the user changes their mind, it can then be removed.
 If the user has heard enough of the songs that are presented to them, then can load up some more and keep building the list.
+Playlists can be deleted at any time by te user that created them.

 At any time, the user can visit the lists they have created and enjoy them.
 They can also share them with their friends on social media so others can enjoy the music.